-Data: There were no recent commercial data available from the fishery inside the Canadian Zone or the Regulatory Area except catch information.
+Data: There are no recent commercial data available from the fishery inside the Canadian Zone or the Regulatory Area except catch information.
 Survey data from Canadian deepwater surveys to Div.
-3KLMN were available for 1991, 1994 and 1995, and were reviewed by Scientific Council in 1995.
-No more recent data were available.
+3KLMN are available for 1991, 1994 and 1995, and were reviewed by Scientific Council in 1995.
+No more recent data are available.